Jack Dongarra: Awards and honors

 In 2004, Dongarra was awarded the IEEE Sid Fernbach Award for his contributions in the application of high-performance computers using innovative approaches.
 In 2008, he was the recipient of the first IEEE Medal of Excellence in Scalable Computing.
 In 2010, Dongarra was the first recipient of the SIAM Activity Group on Supercomputing Career Prize.
 In 2011, he was the recipient of the IEEE Computer Society Charles Babbage Award.
 In 2013, he was the recipient of the ACM/IEEE Ken Kennedy Award for his leadership in designing and promoting standards for mathematical software used to solve numerical problems common to high-performance computing.
 In 2019, Dongarra received the SIAM/ACM Prize in Computational Science.
 In 2020, he received the IEEE Computer Pioneer Award for leadership in the area of high-performance mathematical software.

 Dongarra was elected a Fellow of the American Association for the Advancement of Science (AAAS), the Association for Computing Machinery (ACM), the Society for Industrial and Applied Mathematics (SIAM), and the Institute of Electrical and Electronics Engineers (IEEE) and a foreign member of the Russian Academy of Sciences and a foreign member of the Royal Society (ForMemRS).
 In 2001, he was elected a member of the US National Academy of Engineering for contributions to numerical software, parallel and distributed computation, and problem-solving environments.
+In 2023, Dongarra was elected to the U.S. National Academy of Sciences in recognition of his distinguished and continuing achievements in original research in the field of high-performance computing.
+In 2024, Dongarra received an Honorary Doctorate degree from the Department of Informatics, Ionian University.

-Dongarra received the 2021 Turing Award for pioneering concepts and methods which resulted in world-changing computations.
+Dongarra received the 2021 Turing Award "for pioneering contributions to numerical algorithms and libraries that enabled high performance computational software to keep pace with exponential hardware improvements for over four decades.".
 His algorithms and software are regarded to have fueled the growth of high-performance computing and had significant impacts in many areas of computational science, from artificial intelligence to computer graphics.